 "Well-written and thoroughly researched, Edward Pitts’s Beaver River Country will be a welcome addition to any Adirondack bookshelf."—Philip Terrie, author of Contested Terrain: A New History of Nature and People in the Adirondacks

-"A story of hope and despair, success and failure, and triumph and tragedy in an unforgiving but beautiful and captivating land."—Neal Burdick, Adirondack writer and editor
+"A story of hope and despair, success and failure, and triumph and tragedy in an unforgiving but beautiful and captivating land."—Neal Burdick, editor, Adirondac Magazine

 Encompassing the lands immediately surrounding the upper reaches of the Beaver River from its headwaters at Lake Lila to Beaver Lake at the settlement of Number Four, Beaver River country is the largest undisturbed tract of forest in the entire northeastern United States.
 During the nineteenth century it was widely considered to be the very heart of the Adirondacks and was visited by thousands of tourists seeking outdoor recreation.
 The area boasted a busy railroad station, two grand hotels, an exclusive resort, and an elaborate great camp, as well as dozens of guides camps and sporting clubs.